Malorbian/password_converter/README.md

 - choose an alphabet for generated password (allowed characters)

 ## Security
-Notes and recommendations:
+### Recommendations
-- Your generated password should be at least 12 characters long.
+- Generated password should be at least 12 characters long.
 - Use a unique salt per account (site-specific salt) to ensure different derived passwords for different accounts.
-- Make sure the generated password meets the target site's password policy (allowed characters, required symbols, maximum length, etc.).
-See the Technical Details below for the allowed characters used by this generator.
+- Ensure the generated password complies with the target site's password policy (allowed characters, required symbols, maximum length, etc.).
+Refer to the *Technical Details* section for the character sets used by this generator.
-- Using a longer alphabet makes your password stronger.
+- Using a larger character alphabet increases password strength.
+- If you use a single master password with different salts, make sure the master password itself is sufficiently strong.
+- Use browser-based local generation only if you trust your device and the browser environment.
+- For most users, a reputable password manager remains the most user-friendly and secure option; This tool is intended for users who prefer deterministic, local password generation or want an alternative approach.
+### Security of This Tool
-- This approach significantly improves protection against generalized attacks compared to using simpler, memorable passwords.
+- This approach significantly improves resistance against generalized attacks compared to using simpler, memorable passwords.
 - If an attacker specifically targets you and knows you use this scheme, security depends heavily on the strength of your initial password and the secrecy of your salt.
 A weak initial password can make the derived password vulnerable.
-- Generating passwords locally in the browser avoids storing or transferring them remotely, but it does not protect you if your device is compromised.
+- Local password generation avoids remote storage or transmission, but it does not protect against a compromised device or malicious browser environment.
-- If the site or program you use transmits or stores passwords insecurely (no TLS, poor server-side storage), you may need a longer or stronger derived password to compensate.
+- If a website or application handles passwords insecurely (e.g. missing TLS or weak server-side storage), using a longer or more complex derived password may help mitigate the risk.

-## Recommendations
-- If you use a master password with different salts for your accounts, make sure your master password is reasonably strong.
-- Use browser-based local generation only if you trust your device and the browser environment.
-- For most users, a reputable password manager remains the most user-friendly and secure option; this tool can be helpful for users who prefer local deterministic generation or want an alternative approach.

 ## Downloadable Offline Password Generator
 - Based on the online version of the password generator